Umuzi-org/master-reference/curriculum/Week 09 & 10 - Object-oriented programming/Assignments_1_and_2.md

 ## Reading:
 Guttag.
 Introduction to Computation and Programming using Python.
 Chapter 8, Classes and Object Oriented Programming, p.90 - 110.

+## Tutorial:
+Feeling unsure about how to approach the assignment?
+[Here](https://www.learnpython.org/en/Classes_and_Objects) is a quick online tutorial to get you introduced to classes.

 ## Assignment 1.
 Rolling multi-sided dice

 ### Description of the task